 Advocacy Director, Y2Y Harvard Square

-Joanna is a junior at Harvard College studying evolutionary biology and music.
+Joanna recently graduated from Harvard College where she was studying evolutionary biology and music.
 Her passion for serving disadvantaged members of the community led her to join the Y2Y family as a volunteer in 2016.
-Joanna is now a student Advocacy Director and works with our guests to find their voice and advocate for themselves, both in Y2Y and the Cambridge and broader Boston community.
+Joanna is was a student Advocacy Director and works with our guests to find their voice and advocate for themselves, both in Y2Y and the Cambridge and broader Boston community.
 Along with her co-director, Joanna runs the weekly SPPC meeting, where guests get involved in our policy making processes.
 She also leads legislative outings to the State House with guests, and plans Speaker’s Bureau opportunities for guests to share their stories and experiences with the community.
 Joanna is interested in restorative justice and community building and strives to integrate restorative practices into Y2Y as a student staff and Board member.

 Senior Fellow, Harvard 2016 Advanced Leadership Initiative